Beautiful Boy: A Father's Journey Through His Son's Addiction: Tweak: Growing Up on Methamphetamines

 Tweak: Growing Up on Methamphetamines is a follow-up book and autobiographical memoir written by the son Nic Sheff personally about his own ordeal.
 It was published as hardcover by Atheneum Books for Young Readers in 336 pages in February 2008 (ISBN 9781416913627) and later in paperback on January 6, 2009.
 It became a New York Times and USA Today bestselling memoir in its own right.

 Nic also wrote his follow-up book We All Fall Down: Living with Addiction in 2011.

 Film adaptation

 A film adaptation directed by Felix van Groeningen, and starring Steve Carell as David Sheff and Timothée Chalamet as Nic Sheff, was released on October 12, 2018, by Amazon Studios.
 It is based on both books Beautiful Boy: A Father's Journey Through His Son's Addiction by David Sheff and Tweak: Growing Up on Methamphetamines by Nic Sheff.
-The screenplay was adapted from the books by Luke Davies and director van Groeningen.
+The screenplay was adapted from the books by Luke Davies and director Felix van Groeningen.